Skip to Main Content

 Domestic Violence Leave

 North Carolina prohibits employers from discharging, demoting, denying a promotion to, or disciplining an employee because the employee took reasonable time off from work to obtain or attempt to obtain relief under the state's domestic violence statutes.
 "Reasonable time off" is not defined by the statute.
-Absent emergency circumstances, the employee should follow the employer's normal leave policy, and the employer may require documentation as to the emergency prevented in advance for compliance or may require other documentation supporting the workplace absence.
+Absent emergency circumstances, the employee should follow the employer's normal leave policy, and the employer may require documentation as to the emergency that prevented compliance in advance or may require other documentation supporting the workplace absence.
 N.C.
-Gen. Stat.
-Ann. § 50B-5.5.
+Gen. Stat. § 50B-5.5.

 Smoking/Substance Use Laws

-However, an employer may "restrict the use of lawful products by employees during nonworking hours if the restriction relates to a bona fide occupational requirement and is reasonably related to the employment activities."
+However, an employer may "restrict the lawful use of lawful products" by employees during nonworking hours if the restriction relates to a bona fide occupational requirement and is reasonably related to the employment activities."
 N.C.
 Gen. Stat. § 95-28.2(c)(1).
 Employers may also restrict the lawful use during nonworking hours if the restriction "relates to the fundamental objectives of the organization."
 N.C.
 Gen. Stat. § 95-28.2(c)(2).
-The employer may also discharge, discipline, or take action due to noncompliance with the employer's substance abuse-prevention program or the recommendations of substance abuse-prevention counselors who are employed or retained by the employee.
+The employer may also discharge, discipline, or take action due to noncompliance with the employer's substance abuse-prevention program or the recommendations of substance abuse-prevention counselors who are employed or retained by the employer.
 N.C.
 Gen. Stat. § 95-28.2(c)(3).

 Break Time to Express Milk